Virtual Art Museum

 SSHSA is highlighting the status of many ships currently threatened.
 This includes ships whose future remains unknown or uncertain.
 These vessels require immediate action as change is on the horizon.
 You may follow links to the organizations dedicated to these vessels and contact information.

 This is America's oldest surviving excursion steamer, having served hundreds of thousands of amusement park daytrippers from 1902 to 1991 on the Detroit River to and from Bob-Lo Island.
-A National Historic Landmark mothballed for 20 years, an effort is underway to bring this impressive vessel to New York City for restoration and resumed service on the Hudson River. www.sscolumbia.org
+A National Historic Landmark mothballed for 20 years, an effort is underway to bring this impressive vessel to New York City for restoration and resumed service on the Hudson River.
+As of September 2014 Columbia was towed to Toledo, Ohio for drydocking and hull repair in preparation for a tow to NYC in 2015. www.sscolumbia.org

 This iconic National Historic Landmark has been plying America's rivers and inland waterways since 1928.
 This is the last traditional steamboat carrying passengers overnight in the USA.
 October 2008 was the last voyage as former owner/operator Majestic America Cruise Lines had been unable to obtain an exemption from the US Congress.
 Current efforts have the DQ moored and available for overnight stays as a hotel. www.save-the-delta-queen.org